viviandotdev/ObsidianVault/+ Pinned/WebTorrent.md

 tags:: [[movies]]
 WebTorrent is a streaming torrent client for the web browser and the desktop.

-Streaming file transfer over WebTorrent (torrents on the web)
+Streaming file transfer over WebTorrent (torrents on the web)sdf asdf

 Imagine a peer-to-peer YouTube where viewers help to host the site's content.
 By making BitTorrent easier to use, we can get more people to participate and take the first steps to re-decentralizing the Internet.